Antoniegrauss/ros_templates/src/recursive_service_py/ReadMe.md

 The service callback has to be exited to execute the nested service.
 Then re-entered to send the response.

-If the inner service is called asynchronously, then an additional synchronization mechanism is needed.
-This synchronization mechanism is added inside the callback of the `outer_service` node to return the response after handling the inner function.
+Also note that the `spin_until_future_complete` call has to be called on the `executor`.
+So the executor has to be passed to the node as argument.

 ## Order of execution